notAperson535/OneClick-macOS-Simple-KVM/docs/guide-phone-passthrough.md

 This is another instance where you need to input the vendor and product ids.
 In this case they are `05ac` and `12a8` respectively.

-Now when you connect your phone you will see a "Trust this computer message.
+When you connect your phone and unlock it you will see a "Trust this computer" message.
 You must trust the computer to be able to access specific iPhone features and have it appear in Xcode.

 ## Pairing the iOS device to Xcode
 * Open Xcode and go to `Window  Devices and Simulators`.